 1. Have they shared their information?

-A likely prospective lead is willing to share personal or sensitive information with you.
+A prospective lead will likely share personal or sensitive information with you.
 They have apparent confidence in your relationship and are happy to discuss the possibility of how your product or service would fit into their business.

 2. Are you talking to the decision-maker?